Art Therapy: How Creative Expression Can Heal

 Canadian Art Therapy Association

-Who are art therapists?
+About art therapy.
 American Art Therapy Association website.
-Available at: http://www.americanarttherapyassociation.org/upload/whoarearttherapists2009.pdf.
-Accessed October 11, 2013.
+Available at: https://arttherapy.org/about-art-therapy.
+Accessed July 20, 2017.